ctkelley/MultiPrecisionArrays.jl/README.md

 ### What is iterative refinement?

-This package will make solving dense systems of linear equations faster by using the LU factorization and iterative refinement.
+This package will make solving dense systems of linear equations faster by using the LU factorization and IR.
 It is limited to LU for now.
 A very generic description of this for solving a linear systrem $A x = b$ is

 __IR(A, b)__
 - $x = 0$